xinthink/xinthink.github.com/_posts/flutter/2020-02-27-build-a-note-taking-app-with-flutter-firebase---part-i.md

 ---

-With the scheme in mind, let's start to write the code.
+With the scheme in mind, let's begin writing the code.

 To use `provider` and the Firebase toolkits, we have to add the dependencies to `pubspec.yaml`: